GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 {% endif %}
 ```

 The `if - else` conditional statement has been used to generate a title based on its availability.
-First,

 - If the `index()` view function in `routes.py` has the word `title`, then Flask will replace the dynamic `{{ title }}` Jinja command with the title name.
 In our case, the title is "Index Page".
 You will see this in your browser.
 ![Dynamic title](/images/flask_templates/dynamic_title.png)